WillDSmith1995/willsgeo/_pages/blog.md

   image: "/images/view.jpg"
 ---

-A collection of posts on conferences, fieldwork, and subject matter.
+A collection of posts on conferences, fieldwork, and research stuff!